microsoft/Service-Fabric-AppDRTool/README.md

 ## Getting Started
 Clone this repo and build and deploy this application.
 Then after the application had started, open webbrowser and go to (localhost:8787) where you can see the application landing page.

+Ensure you have enabled backups on your Service Fabric Clusters.
+To run this application you also need have the Service Fabric Runtime installed.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a